-Figure 6: Parallel speedup for the "blur" and "notChain" benchmarks.
+Figure 6.
+Parallel speedup for the "blur" and "notChain" benchmarks.
 Speedup is normalized to the sequential times for the lock-free versions (5.21s and 9.83s, respectively).
 The normalized speedups are remarkably consistent for the lock-free version between the two benchmarks.
 But the relationship to the original, purely functional version is quite different: at 12 cores, the lock-free LVish version of "blur" is $202 \times$ faster than the original, while "notChain" is only $1.6 \times$ faster, not gaining anything from sharing rather than copying stores due to a lack of fan-out in the state graph.

-The role of lock-free data structures As part of our library, we provide lock-free implementations of finite maps and sets based on concurrent skip lists [18].
-We also provide reference implementations that use a nondestructive Data.
-Set inside a mutable container.
 Our scalable implementation is not yet carefully optimized, and at one and two cores, our lock-free k-CFA is 38% to 43% slower than the reference implementation on the "blur" benchmark.
-But the effect of scalable data structures is quite visible on a 12-core machine.
-Without them, "blur" (replicated $8\times$) stops scaling and begins slowing down slightly after four cores.
+But the effect of scalable data structures is quite visible on a 12-core machine.17 Without them, "blur" (replicated $8\times$) stops scaling and begins slowing down slightly after four cores.
 Even at four cores, variance is high in the reference implementation (min/max 0.96s / 1.71s over 7 runs).
 With lock-free structures, by contrast, performance steadily improves to a speedup of $8.14\times$ on 12 cores (0.64s at 67% GC productivity).
 Part of the benefit of LVish is to allow purely functional programs to make use of lock-free structures, in much the same way that the ST monad allows access to efficient in-place array computations.

-8 Related Work
+8. Related Work